Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Stall Force

-Stall force is the amount of pressure it takes to stall a device.
+In our tests, we gauged stall force as the amount of pressure needed to halt a device.
 We say a device has a low stall force when it easily stalls with very little pressure applied during a massage.

 We know that some pressure is needed when treating sciatica using a massage gun.
 There are different options when it comes to stall force in massage guns.